Justiewn/top-google-homepage/README.md

-Project goal: Reproduce the Google.com homepage using my knowledge of HTML and CSS.
+Project goal: Reproduce the Google.com homepage using knowledge of HTML and CSS.